Invisible E-commerce Profit Killers & How to Fix Them

 Feeds break.
 Merchandisers forget things.
 Variants don’t inherit content.

-And when any one of those happens, you end up with product pages that look unfinished, inconsistent, or completely empty.
-This isn’t just a minor merchandising slip — it’s a direct hit to both visibility and revenue.
+When any of those happen, we end up with product pages that look unfinished, inconsistent, or completely empty.
+This isn’t just a minor merchandising slip; it’s a direct hit to both visibility and revenue.
 Search engines rely heavily on descriptive, attribute-rich content to understand what a product is, who it’s for, and when to surface it.
 When descriptions vanish or never get populated, Google treats those pages as low-quality or irrelevant.
-Customers react the same way: they bounce, they lose trust, and they rarely convert.
+Customers react the same way: they bounce, lose trust, and rarely convert.
 A simple content gap silently turns into lost traffic, weaker rankings, and fewer sales.

-Empty descriptions cost you both SEO and conversions.
+Empty descriptions cost us both SEO and conversions.
 Google's guide says descriptive, attribute-rich content is important for finding products.
 See Google Product Content Guidelines.

 4. Orphaned Products

 Google doesn’t find them.
 Customers don’t find them.
-Your revenue never sees them.
+Our revenue never sees them.

-And it’s not because your products aren’t good—it’s because the pages that should showcase them are practically invisible.
+It’s not because our products aren’t good; it’s because the pages that should showcase them are practically invisible.
 When a page has no internal links pointing to it, search engines can’t properly crawl or index it.
-That means Google can’t understand its relevance, can’t assign it value, and ultimately can’t rank it for the queries your customers are actively searching.
-On the user side, a page that isn't connected to your navigation or product clusters becomes a dead end, buried deep inside your site.
+That means Google can’t understand its relevance, can’t assign it value, and ultimately can’t rank it for the queries our customers are actively searching.
+On the user side, a page that isn't connected to our navigation or product clusters becomes a dead end, buried deep inside our site.
 The result?
-Lost visibility, lost sessions, and lost sales, without you ever realizing that internal linking was the silent culprit.
+Lost visibility, lost sessions, and lost sales, without us ever realizing that internal linking was the silent culprit.

 Orphaned pages are a common e-commerce SEO problem.
 Aleyda Solis highlights this in her resources on internal linking at LearningSEO.io.